node4web/test/README.md

 </div>

 👨‍🔬 Great for browser compat with existing `node:test` tests \
+🌲 Lets you run tests against an isolated `<iframe>` DOM \
 🏷️ Implements `node:test` as of Node.js v20.0.0 (see below)

 ❓ You may be looking for [nodejs/node-core-test] instead.
-It's `node:test` extracted into an npm package, but coupled very closely to Node.js and intended for use on older Node.js versions.
+It's `node:test` extracted into an npm package for use on older Node.js versions.

 ## Installation

-You can download this package locally using npm, Yarn, or pnpm.
+You can download this package locally using npm, [Yarn], [pnpm], or your other favorite Node.js package manager.
 Just make sure that you plan on using it **in the browser**!
 You can use a bundler like [Vite] or [webpack] to bundle npm packages into a nice JavaScript bundle for use in a `<script>` tag.

 ```sh
 npm install @jcbhmr/node-test